HussainAther/philosophy/neuro/braincomputer.md

 ## Mental states

 If we determine how behavior related to cognition and complexity emerge from the basic neurophysiological theories that govern sensorimotor control, we can determine the nature and dynamics of cognition.
+We may construct representations at abstract levels of organization that correspond to cognitive activity as the way sentiential representations act according to logical rules.